gigantc/dfree-wp-boilerplate/wp-content/plugins/cronjob-scheduler/readme.txt

 3. The process of creating a new scheduled task

 == Changelog ==

+= 1.40.1 =
+Removed session_start() fixing site health bug.

+= 1.40 =
+Project refactoring, added clause where action may show as not existing.

 = 1.30 =
 Addressed timezone bugs and updated latest version plugin is compatible with